Tasting Poland

 Ryba po grecku • Polish 'Greek fish' / Greek-style fish

-Polish: like above
+in Polish: as above

-Ryba po grecku - close up
+Ryba po grecku Ryba po grecku - close up

 Kotlet de volaille • Chicken de volaille / Cutlet de volaille

-Polish: like above
+in Polish: as above

 Karp smazony • Fried carp

-Polish: karp smażony
+in Polish: karp smażony

 Karp po zydowsku • Jewish-style carp / Jewish jellied carp

-Polish: karp po żydowsku
+in Polish: karp po żydowsku

 Sandacz po polsku • Polish-style pikeperch

-Polish: like above
+in Polish: as above

 Gulasz • Goulash

-Polish: like above
+in Polish: as above

 Knedle • Knedle - Polish dumplings

-Polish: knedle
+in Polish: knedle

 Pierogi leniwe • Lazy pierogi

-Polish: like above
+in Polish: as above

 Fasolka po bretonsku • Breton beans

-Polish: fasolka po bretońsku
+in Polish: fasolka po bretońsku

 Polish stewed beans, called 'Breton beans' or 'fasolka po bretonsku' in original